nedbat/coveragepy/doc/contributing.rst

 - COVERAGE_NO_CTRACER disables the C tracer if you only want to run the PyTracer tests.

-- COVEGE_AST_DUMP will dump the AST tree as it is being used during code parsing.
+- COVERAGE_AST_DUMP will dump the AST tree as it is being used during code parsing.

 - COVERAGE_KEEP_TMP keeps the temporary directories in which tests are run.